 – Anonymous SEO Expert.

-SEO for manufacturers is different than the shopping cart websites that are so prominent nowadays.
-It involves strategic keyword selection, improving user experience, adjusting website structure, and regularly publishing new content that is helpful for your audience.
+Unlike ecommerce or retail sites where the shopping cart is prioritized, SEO for manufacturers involves strategic keyword selection, improving user experience, adjusting website structure, and regularly publishing new content that is helpful for your audience.

 While it may seem like a lot at first, with the right approach, SEO can become your top lead magnet.
 Let’s go a little deeper into what matters most when it comes to manufacturing SEO.

 1. Website Structure

 While it won’t exactly turn heads, the nerdy back-end stuff is what gets Google crawling your website correctly so it can rank.
 You simply cannot get steady inbound leads from search engines if the site structure is a mess.

 - Bad links – all links on your website should lead to the desired destination.
 Poor links don’t just reduce your rankings, they hinder the user’s experience.
 You can take advantage of a free broken link checker tool like Screaming Frog to identify these problems.

 - Metadata – metadata is something your client doesn’t always see but the search engine does.
 These little pieces of data describe what your website is all about, helping the search engine list it when a user makes a related request.
 Meta titles, meta tags, and meta descriptions must be optimized to achieve higher rankings.